Criminal Record

 (Penal Code section 29805)

-• Misdemeanor conviction – gun rights are automatically restored 10 years after the conviction.
+- Misdemeanor conviction – a person’s gun rights restore automatically 10 years after the conviction.

-• Felony conviction – gun rights will not be restored unless the governor grants a pardon to the defendant or the Court reduces the conviction to a misdemeanor.
+- Felony conviction – the governor must grant a pardon or the judge must reduce the conviction to a misdemeanor.

 RBX Law is licensed to seal and modify criminal records in California.